 Besides being perfect for a golf course, the same natural seaside site provides a wealth of wildlife, particularly birds, insects and plants.
 Hayling Golf Club as a SSSI is conscious of its responsibility both to the golfer and the wildlife and is working towards preservation of the course's natural world consistent with maintaining the very highest standard of the golf links.

 The Hayling links form part of the Sinah Common SSSI (Site of Special Scientific Interest) and the course is sympathetically managed, in an agreement with Natural England, to take into account the needs of the golfer and the biodiversity found there.
 Part of the reason for the creation of the SSSI is the profusion of different grasses and while the specialist will be interested in them there is plenty more for the not-so-specialised.

 Below are some details of the changing seasoins on Hayling.
-Click on each month to see the nature of our environment throughout the year.
+Review each month to see the nature of our environment throughout the year.

 January is a quiet month on the course itself.
 Food is scarce and the supply of seeds is pretty well exhausted.
 This does however mean that species such as the Dartford warbler, which would normally be very secretive, have to range more widely to stay alive.
 Sometimes a short eared owl will come in and stay for a while and maybe a barn owl.

 In the sea and on the mudflats around us the situation is different.

 The harbour entrance often has auks; mainly guillemot and razorbill while a great northern or other diver is not uncommon.
 The harbour is still full of waders and merganser, great crested grebe, goldeneye are frequent and of course the brent geese are abundant.